mattrussell2/gradescope-autograder/README.md

 ### For each assignment with the .zip method:
 * `cd setup/zipbuild && ./build_container.sh` - this will produce the necessary `Autograder.zip` file.
 Note: if you don't change the `setup.sh` or `run_autograder` scripts, you can re-use this file for multiple assigments.
-* On gradescope, after creating the programming assignment, upload the `Autograder.zip` file in the `configure autograder' section.
+* On `Gradescope`, after creating the programming assignment, upload the `Autograder.zip` file in the `configure autograder' section.
 * It should build and be tagged with no errors - if not, check the output of the autograder.
 * Contact me if you run into trouble!